chainguard-dev/actions/zizmor/README.md

 # zizmor

-This action runs a Zizmor scan from within a Wolfi container and can run both online and offline as well as upload findings to GitHub Advanced Security.

-This Action is not exhaustively configurable like the Zizmor CLI but offers a way to run scans consistently across Workflows.
+This Action runs a Zizmor scan from within a Wolfi container and can run both online and offline as well as upload findings to GitHub Advanced Security.
+It is not exhaustively configurable like the Zizmor CLI but offers a way to run scans consistently across Workflows.

 The Action can be configured in several ways via these inputs:
 - `octo_sts_token`*